Fire Emergency: Call 9-1-1

 6. Move to evacuation assembly area (See Appendix F - Evacuation or building emergency plan: Evacuation).
 If evacuation area cannot be reached or is unknown, move as far away from the building as practical, so as not to be in danger or in the way of emergency responders (a minimum of 50 feet).

-7. Once safely outside, check to make sure no one is missing, and inform emergency responders/Building Manager/OSU-Cascades Public Safety Officer or senior leader if someone is unaccounted for.
+7. Once safely outside, check to make sure no one is missing, and inform emergency responders/Building Manager/OSU-Cascades Campus Safety or senior leader if someone is unaccounted for.

 8. Do not use elevators during an evacuation.